vperezco/adaimb.github.io/index.md

 Lastly, we tried to make the predictions without the trend *Inflation* (just for the 2008 crash) to see how the MAE scores changed.
 The MAE improvement before the crash is roughly -2.73 % whereas the MAE improvement during the crash is -7.24 %.
 This value is much worse than the one we got when prediction only with the *Inflation* trend.
 Thus, we can conclude that the *Inflation* trend is the most acurate and important trend and removing the others greatly improves our model predictions.

 Can we use the google trends model to predict financial recession?

+# Conclusion

+Through this data story, we have learned many things about forecasting the present with Google Trends.
+First, we've learned how optimize the parameters in order to improve the prediction of an observation for the next few months with out-of-sample forecasting, which seems to be a very promising tool to upgrade the forcasting using autoregressive terms.
+Then, we have seen that how to manipulate Google terms and to what extend some of them are useful for this type of models, as we must pay attention to the popularity of the search terms that we want to use in order to get better results.
+Finally, we have seen the limits of these models, as the use of Google trends seems to improve the performance when the observations follows a certain allure (like an sudden increase).
+In fine, we have made a generalization of foreacasting methods using Google Trends and we have seen through a very specific example that these kind of models are useful even when the observations are kind of unpredicable as they are somehow related to particular events and contexts that are reflected in Google Trends data.

 [//]:#(---------- END OF WHAT IS VISIBLE ----------------)